ChrisEssery/group-project/Portfolio/System_Implementation.md

 </div>

-The signup and login page includes the static title with the consistent style of the title from the start page, the background component and the reactive forms provided by Angular.
+The signup and login page include the static title component which inherits the style of the title from the start page, the background component and the reactive form component provided by Angular.
 [Angular reactive forms](https://angular.io/guide/reactive-forms) provide a model-driven approach to handling form inputs whose values change over time.
-In order to validate form input and display useful validation messages, we added the required validator to the registration/login forms and used the Angular built-in `NgModel` to check for control states such as `valid` and `dirty` and display messages which can be seen below:
+In order to validate form input and display useful validation messages, we added the `required` validator to the registration/login forms and used the Angular built-in `NgModel` to check for control states such as `valid` and `dirty` and display messages which can be seen below:

 ```html
 <div class="textbox">